SPROUT: A Scalable Diffusion Foundation Model for Agricultural Vision: Experiments

 \subsubsection{Comparison with Single-crop Foundational Model}

-We compare our proposed method, SPROUT, with the FOMO4Wheat\cite{han2025fomo4wheat}, a recently introduced agricultural foundation model focusing on wheat.
-FOMO4Wheat directly uses the DINOv2 framework and is pre-trained on 2.5 million wheat images.
-To ensure a fair comparison, we use the same evaluation protocol as FOMO4Wheat.
-This involves re-splitting the GWFSS dataset \cite{gwfss} an 8:2 training and testing set, rather than using the official competition split.
-Furthermore, all models were initialized randomly prior to pre-training to avoid reliance on external weights.
+We compare SPROUT with FOMO4Wheat \cite{han2025fomo4wheat}, a recently introduced agricultural foundation model for wheat.
+FOMO4Wheat uses the DINOv2 framework and is pretrained on 2.5 million wheat images.
+To ensure a fair comparison, we follow the same evaluation protocol as FOMO4Wheat, re-splitting the GWFSS dataset \cite{gwfss} into an 8:2 training and testing set rather than using the official competition split.
+Furthermore, all models were initialized randomly before pretraining to avoid reliance on external weights.

-As shown in Table \ref{t:FOMO4Wheat}, our smallest variant, UDiT-S, achieves performance comparable to the largest FOMO4Wheat model (ViT-G) while utilizing approximately $1/22$ of the parameters.
-As model capacity increases, UDiT-L significantly outperforms FOMO4Wheat, with particularly clear improvements on the most challenging category, \emph{Stem}, which requires fine-grained understanding of plant structure.
+As shown in Table~\ref{t:FOMO4Wheat}, our smallest variant, UDiT-S, achieves performance comparable to the largest FOMO4Wheat model (ViT-G) while utilizing approximately $1/22$ of the parameters.
+As model capacity increases, UDiT-L outperforms FOMO4Wheat, with particularly clear improvements on the most challenging category, \emph{Stem}, which requires fine-grained understanding of plant structure.
 Moreover, our approach requires a substantially lower computational cost.
-These results underscore both the efficiency and effectiveness of our pre-training strategy for agricultural data.
+These results underscore both the efficiency and effectiveness of our pretraining strategy for agricultural data.